jjackowski/duds/README.md

     - linux-x86_64-dbg

 There is currently no target for installation.
 Despite using Linux since 2001, I'm not really sure how software is typically installed.

+# License

+The license for almost all the code is the two-clause simplified BSD license.
+The exceptions are duds/general/SignExtend.hpp and duds/general/ReverseBits.hpp, which are in the public domain.

+All fonts, save for the 4x6 font, are licensed under GPL 2.0.
+The 4x6 font is public domain.